As the last of the winter leeks are available at the market and before the new summer leeks are coming in, just one more dish with leeks.

 - In ( oven proof) frying pan, melt the butter and add the shallots, thyme and rosemary.
 Cook while stirring for 2 minutes, don't let the shallop colour.
 Add to the bowl with meat.

 - Add to the bowl with minced meat and shallot/herb mixture, 1 egg, 2 table spoons of mustard, and the breadcrumbs.
 Mix with a wooden spoon ( or your hands) till combined.
 If the mixture is to sticky and you are not able to roll a little meatball than add some more breadcrumbs.
 Season with salt and pepper.

 - Shape the meat into a loaf and place in the same frying pan.
 Add some butter if needed, let the meat create a crust, about 3 to 4 minutes and then turn it over.
 If the butter is about to darker or burn, add little more.

 - In pre heated oven at 180C, cook the meatloaf about 35 to 40 minutes.

 - Steam the chopped leeks in a steamer.
 Remove and reserve.

 - In a small jar or bowl add olive oil, vinegar, mustard, chopped parsley, salt and pepper and shake to combine.
 If to sharp add a little agave or honey.

 - Remove meatloaf from oven and tip out the butter from the pan.
 Let cool a little before slicing.
 To serve: add the lukewarm /chilled leeks and meatloaf to a serving plate, sprinkle some chopped parsley over and serve the vinaigrette separate.

 on www.leeksandhighheels.com by Sandra Slawinski

-recipe written by Sandra Slawinski without commercial agreements.
+Written and photographed by Sandra Slawinski without commercial agreements.
 From LHH collection: Vintage plate and cups Boch, vintage silver bought at sablon market, kitchen towel Dille & Kamille, bowl Ikea.